 You need to mulch at your clematis plant’s base if temperatures fall below 0 degrees Fahrenheit.

 Clematis montana is considered invasive in various regions in North America so you’ll need to stay on top of pruning and cutting back if you want to keep this plant in check.

 Yes, Clematis montana is a deciduous, perennial plant.

 Will Clematis montana grow in shade?

 Yes, Clematis montana happily grows in partial shade, especially in areas with warmer climates.

 Is Clematis montana poisonous to humans?

 Clematis montana is considered toxic to humans.
-Consuming this plant can lead to symptoms like confusion, dizziness, or fainting.
+Consuming this plant can lead to confusion, dizziness, or fainting symptoms.
 It’s prudent to wear gardening gloves when handling this plant.